William Haller * (Clemson University)

 Heili Pals (Texas A&M University)

-Olaide Adedokun (Lagos State University, Nigeria), Neuma Aguiar (Federal University of Minas Gerais, Brazil), Aris Ananta (University of Indonesia), David B. Bills (University of Iowa), John B. Casterline (Ohio State University), Salete Cavalcanti (Federal University of Pernambuco, Brazil), Jane Collins (University of Wisconsin), Thomas A. DiPrete (Columbia University), Jose Drummond (University of Brasilia, Brazil), Mariah Evans (University of Nevada, Reno), Danielle Cireno Fernandes (Federal University of Minas Gerais, Brazil), Edward L. Fink (University of Maryland), Gebrenegus Ghilagaber (Stockholm University, Sweden), William Haller (Clemson University), David O. Hansen (Ohio State University), Enrico A. Marcelli (San Diego State University), Letizia Mencarini (University of Florence, Italy), Harsha Mookherjee (Tennessee Technical College), Yoshitaka Okada (Sophia University, Japan), Felicia Oyekanmi (University of Lagos, Nigeria), Heili Pals (Texas A&M University), Jose Pastore (University of Sao Paulo, Brazil), Adela Pellegrino (Universidad de la República, Uruguay), Alejandro Portes (Princeton University), Ubaidur Rob (Population Council, Bangladesh), Vicente Rodriguez (Spanish National Research Council), A.K.
-Sharma (Indian Institute of Technology, Kanpur, India), Vijai P. Singh (University of Pittsburgh), Ibrahim Sirkeci (Regent’s University, London), Guy Stecklov (Hebrew University, Israel), A. Subbiah (Annamalai University, India), Vrijesh Tripathi (University of the West Indies), Shu-Ling Tsai (Academia Sinica, Taiwan), Gustavo Verduzco (El Colegio de Mexico), Ricardo Vernon (INSAD, Mexico), Joseph Woelfel (University at Buffalo)
+Olaide Adedokun (Lagos State University, Nigeria), Neuma Aguiar (Federal University of Minas Gerais, Brazil), Aris Ananta (University of Indonesia), John B. Casterline (Ohio State University), Salete Cavalcanti (Federal University of Pernambuco, Brazil), Thomas A. DiPrete (Columbia University), Jose Drummond (University of Brasilia, Brazil), Mariah Evans (University of Nevada, Reno), Danielle Cireno Fernandes (Federal University of Minas Gerais, Brazil), Edward L. Fink (Temple University), Gebrenegus Ghilagaber (Stockholm University, Sweden), William Haller (Clemson University), David O. Hansen (Ohio State University), Enrico A. Marcelli (San Diego State University), Letizia Mencarini (Bocconi University, Milan), Harsha Mookherjee (Tennessee Technical College), Yoshitaka Okada (Sophia University, Japan), Felicia Oyekanmi (University of Lagos, Nigeria), Heili Pals (Texas A&M University), Adela Pellegrino (Universidad de la República, Uruguay), Alejandro Portes (Princeton University), Ubaidur Rob (Population Council, Bangladesh), Vicente Rodriguez (Spanish National Research Council), A.K.
+Sharma (Indian Institute of Technology, Kanpur, India), Vijai P. Singh (University of Pittsburgh), Ibrahim Sirkeci (Regent’s University, London), Guy Stecklov (Hebrew University, Israel), A. Subbiah (Annamalai University, India), Vrijesh Tripathi (University of the West Indies), Shu-Ling Tsai (Academia Sinica, Taiwan), Gustavo Verduzco (El Colegio de Mexico), Ricardo Vernon (INSAD, Mexico), Carol Walther (Northern Illinois University), Joseph Woelfel (University at Buffalo)

 Sociological Demography Press **